‘We can’t give up on humanity’: Ghanaians fight antigay law

 These organizations have funneled tens of millions of dollars into campaigns to roll back LGBTQ+ rights in African countries, created a caucus at the United Nations for the purpose of “thwarting the radical sexual rights agenda,” and built ties with influential legal groups like the African Bar Association.

-“You will see the same narrative again and again” – that homosexuality is a foreign import, says Ms. Kojoue from Human Rights Watch.
+“You will see the same narrative again and again” – that homosexuality is a foreign import, says Ms. Kojoué from Human Rights Watch.
 “It’s paradoxical because most [antigay activism] relies on religious values” that originate in the Western world, she points out.

 Family Watch International and the World Congress of Families did not respond to requests for comment.